Religious news and information sources

 hate-crimes legislation.
 An earlier hate-crimes law had protected people from violent crimes motivated by the perpetrator's hatred of their race, color, religion or national origin.
 The new bill was signed into law during 2009-OCT.
 It added four new protected classes: gender, disability, sexual orientation, and gender identity.
 Because "sexual orientation" includes homosexual orientation in addition to heterosexual and bisexual orientation, the bill ignited a firestorm of opposition from many religious and social conservatives.
 Even though the law protects everyone -- heterosexuals, bisexuals and homosexuals -- equally against hate-motivated crimes, it was viewed by many as a law that gives special privileges and protections to lesbians and gays.

-As the major federal elections of 2012-NOV approached, misinformation and disinformation is again reaching new heights.
+As the major federal elections of 2012-NOV approached, and later during the windup to the 2016 elections, misinformation and disinformation again reached new heights.

 The good news is that these news sources rarely lie.